coala/documentation/Developers/Newcomers_Guide.rst

     of work.
 We're all volunteers and we can't keep this up if you don't help us in other areas as well!

-Of course, the order is not important, although, we recommend you to start with a ``newcomer`` issue, end with a ``low`` issue, and review other PRs in the meantime!
+Of course, the order is not important, however, we recommend you to start with a ``newcomer`` issue, end with a ``low`` issue, and review other PRs in the meantime!